 HIPAA does not have a “consent to unsecured communication” provision other than the one discussed above; as such, communications between providers, between providers and business associates, between business associates, and between HIPAA-covered entities and entities not covered by HIPAA, should be encrypted if it is reasonable and appropriate to do so.

 164.312(e)(2)(ii) states that covered entities and business associates should “Implement a mechanism to encrypt electronic protected health information whenever deemed appropriate.”
-Per best practices, “whenever deemed appropriate” means that PHI should be encrypted both when it is stored, and when it is transmitted.
+It is a best practice to encrypt PHI both when it is stored, and when it is transmitted.
 When data is stored, the data is “at rest.”
 PHI “at rest” should be encrypted.
 PHI should also be encrypted when it is being transmitted from one point to another.
 When data is being stored, it is “in transit.”
 PHI “in transit” should also be encrypted.

 What are HIPAA Encryption Best Practices?